yyab/mcityCarlaChallenge.github.io/README.md

 2. Car-following
 3. Pedestrian crossing
 4. Unprotected left turn

 The VUT will be graded based on safety, speed and smoothness.

-Here is an example run of the challenge:
+Here is an example run of the challenge.
+Click the picture to check out the video on YouTube.
 [![SampleRun](resource/videoclip.png)](https://www.youtube.com/watch?v=rw22kinHzqM)

 The nominal route for the challenge can be found in the github repo.

 ## How to participate?